“Even the hairs of your head are all numbered.” (Matthew 10:30)

-When I told M of my experience and of my inclination to accept the invitation, she graciously agreed to accompany me; so, the following Thursday evening found us among a group of strangers, who would quickly become instruments of God’s healing in both of our lives.
-M and I were married (by Fr.
+When I told Marianne of my experience and of my inclination to accept the invitation, she graciously agreed to accompany me; so, the following Thursday evening found us among a group of strangers, who would quickly become instruments of God’s healing in both of our lives.
+Marianne and I were married (by Fr.
 Bob) shortly thereafter.

-At one Thursday gathering some months later, Peter, an intense yet obviously tender-hearted man, gave me a book about the Holy Spirit and said that he hoped it would bless my life as it had blessed his.
-I accepted his gift knowing full-well that I’d need to report back to him and, therefore, would actually have to read it.
+At one Thursday gathering early on in our experience of the group, Peter, an intense yet obviously tender-hearted man, gave me a book about the Holy Spirit and said that he hoped it would bless my life as it had blessed his.
+I accepted his gift knowing full-well that I’d need to report back to him about my experience of the book and, therefore, would actually have to read it.

 I felt strangely at home in the pages of that book.
-It seemed to tap into the dormant piety from my past.
+The content seemed to tap into the dormant piety from my past.
 Again, I experienced an interior longing, but this time the longing had an object.
 I wanted God again.

 “… if you are offering your gift at the altar, and there remember that your brother has something against you, leave your gift there before the altar and go; first be reconciled to your brother, and then come and offer your gift.”